 Competency is Basic Computer Applications

-Aside from using AutoCAD for technical drawings and building plans, a construction manager will also use basic computer programs for keeping records, writing proposals, and even for keeping a budget.
+Aside from using AutoCAD for technical drawings and building plans, a construction manager will also use basic computer programs for keeping records, writing proposals, and even keeping a budget.
 An understanding of basic office programs like Microsoft Word and Microsoft Excel will be beneficial in your role as a construction manager, and some prior experience will help you to learn the advanced software functions once you are enrolled at construction project management school.

 Many of your core IT classes in high school will help you to learn the basics of office productivity software.
-Other elective classes like economics or accounting could help you to become more familiar with the business sides of project management, so it will be critically important to choose the right classes in your senior year of high school.
+Other elective classes like economics or accounting could help you to become more familiar with the business side of project management, so it will be critically important to choose the right classes in your senior year of high school.

 Don’t Worry if You Haven’t Fully Prepared